 Professional License/Certification

-Passage with the Hillsborough School District of a background check pursuant to section 1012.32 or 1012.321, Florida Statutes, and issuance of a District Vendor ID. badge
+Passage with the local School District of a background check pursuant to section 1012.32 or 1012.321, Florida Statutes, and issuance of a District Vendor ID. badge

 Access to School

 By signing below, I agree that my provision of services is subject to the approval of the principal and teacher(s) as to time and place.
 I also agree to wear my District-issued identification badge and to sign in and out at the school office upon arrival and departure.